Why The Crisis Between Ukraine And Russia Has Taken To The Sea

 After his triumphant re-election to a fourth term in March, Putin's approval ratings have taken a hit amid anger over the government's raising of the retirement age, rising fuel prices and tax hikes.
 The portion of Russians who say they trust Putin has dropped 20 percentage points to 39 percent within less than a year, according to the independent Levada Center.
 His popularity was at an all-time high after the annexation of Crimea.

-Ukraine's biggest problem in its struggle with its giant neighbor is keeping the world's attention — especially the United States'.
+Ukraine's biggest problem in its struggle with its giant neighbor is keeping the world's attention — especially that of the United States.

 While the leaders of NATO, the European Union and Germany spoke out against Russia's seizure of the Ukrainian boats and their crews, President Trump left it to his ambassador to the United Nations, Nikki Haley, to condemn the move as an "outrageous violation of sovereign Ukrainian territory."